MULAKAVISHNUVARDHANREDDY/ANDROID/Android.md

    - Boot is complete
      Example: Launcher is the front desk receptionist â€” hands you access to everything This layered boot ensures a secure, modular, and fast startup.
+---
+# Obtaining and Building Android Source
+---